Support our work at Saturday School

 SAT/ACT Test Prep Instructors

 Saturday School currently offers SAT/ACT Test Preparation at four of our center locations:

 In Kensington – at Albert Einstein High School; in Silver Spring – at Springbrook High School and Montgomery Blair High School; and in Burtonsville – at Paint Branch High School.

-We value the work of our volunteers in helping to support our staff and the overall mission at Saturday School – to increase the academic success of our students and encourage them to feel proud and confident as learners.
+We value the work of our volunteers in helping to support our staff and the overall mission at Saturday School.
+Volunteers play a vital role in increasing the academic success of our students and in encouraging them to feel proud and confident as learners.

 Our focus is in improving students’ mastery of core academic subjects – specifically reading, language arts, and mathematics.
 At the high school level, students also get help in advanced mathematics and AP sciences.